CONTENTS

 in the days ahead, Mr. Speaker.

-those permanent tax reductions do is reduce the taxes for Saskatchewan
+what that does, what those permanent tax reductions do is reduce the taxes for

-not the most affordable province in the nation of Canada.
+provinces, if not the most affordable province in the nation of Canada.

-Carla
+Carla Beck:

-Mr. Speaker, Saskatchewan people, they’re not feeling that.
+Mr. Speaker, Saskatchewan people, theyre not feeling that.
 On March the 23rd

 we brought forth a motion for this government to suspend their gas tax.
 But

 this government, well they blocked it.
-Today they’re going to get another
+Today theyre going to get another

 chance.

-doubt that Saskatchewan people are feeling the pain at the pumps.
-We’re talking
+Speaker, there is no doubt that Saskatchewan people are feeling the pain at the

-about people who need their trucks for work paying $150 or more just to top up
+pumps.
+Were talking about people who need their trucks for work paying $150 or

-the tank.
-Mr. Speaker, remember that people in this province already have some
+more just to top up the tank.
+Mr. Speaker, remember that people in this

-of the highest rates of financial anxiety in the country, and this government
+province already have some of the highest rates of financial anxiety in the

-is taking in extra revenue due to sky-high oil prices.
-Mr. Speaker, it is more
+country, and this government is taking in extra revenue due to sky-high oil

-than reasonable that this government take that money and suspend the gas tax to
+prices.
+Mr. Speaker, it is more than reasonable that this government take that

-give Saskatchewan people a break.
+money and suspend the gas tax to give Saskatchewan people a break.

-Is the Premier going to do
+the Premier going to do this?
+Yes or no?

-I recognize the Premier.
+recognize the

-Scott Moe: —
+Hon.
+Scott Moe:

 As you know, there was the best and strongest budget introduced and passed on